oliviertassinari/react-swipeable-views/README.md

   View,
 } from 'react-native';

-import SwipeableViews from 'react-swipeable-views/lib/index.native.animated';
+import SwipeableViews from 'react-swipeable-views-native';
+// There is another version using the scroll component instead of animated.
-// There is another version.
-I'm unsure which one give the best UX.
+// I'm unsure which one give the best UX.
+Please give us some feedback.
-// import SwipeableViews from 'react-swipeable-views/lib/index.native.scroll';
+// import SwipeableViews from 'react-swipeable-views-native/lib/SwipeableViews.scroll';

 const styles = StyleSheet.create({
   slideContainer: {